 I Demand Safe Ports Petition and Campaign acted on this urgent need for action.
 Together with the Lisbon-based collective HuBB – Humans Before Borders, Margarida initiated a petition demanding the Portuguese government to assume its responsibility and to provide a safe port and shelter to the 49 rescued at sea.

 The urgency of the situation made it clear that quick action was needed.
 Margarida took charge of the petition, while other members of the collective worked on the #idemandsafeports campaign.
 The petition was addressed to the Portuguese Minister of Internal Administration and demanded a safe port and shelter to the 49 rescued at sea.
 After writing and publishing it, Margarida and the collective made use of all their networks to circulate it.
 The petition reached 900 signatures in a few days.
-Luckily, Malta allowed the rescue ships to disembark as several European countries agreed to take in part of the people on board, one of which was Portugal.
+Luckily, Malta allowed the rescue ships to disembark as several European countries each agreed to take in some of the people on board, one of which was Portugal.

 From her experience with working in the collective, Margarida strongly believes that any action, as small as it may seem, is important and might inspire others to take action.